 When will I find out if I have received an assistantship or a scholarship?

-Are Part-Time students eligible for scholarships?
+Are Part-Time MBA students eligible for tuition assistance from Boston College?

 What are the estimated tuition and expenses for the graduate programs?